boulevard-h/Chamael/README.md

 Go implementation of Areopagus.

-Areopagus is a sharded Byzantine fault-tolerant protocol implementation for local artifact evaluation.
+Areopagus is a sharding blockchain consensus for local artifact evaluation.
 A local run starts one process per node and writes runtime logs under `$HOME/Areopagus/log/`.